cyverse/irods-fish/functions/README.md

 recommended that each environment have its own authentication file, i.e., the field `irods_authentication_file` in the environment file is set to distinct file name for each environment.

-## Installation

-To install these functions locally, they need to be copied into the `.config/fish/functions/` directory under the user's home directory.
-To install them system wide, they need to be copied into `/etc/fish/functions/`.